openedx/edx-platform/cms/djangoapps/contentstore/docs/how-tos/test_course_related_view_auth.rst

 How to test
 -----------
+The `AuthorizeStaffTestCase` class provides a set of tests that can be used to test the authorization of a view.
+If you inherit from this class, these tests will be automatically run.
+For details, please look at the source code of the `AuthorizeStaffTestCase` class.

 A lot of these tests can be easily implemented by inheriting from the `AuthorizeStaffTestCase`.
 This parent class assumes that the view is for a specific course and that only users who have access to the course can access the view.
 (They are either staff or instructors for the course, or global admin).